Sign in →

 Clinical Information

 Congenital lactic acidosis (CLA) is a rare, but serious, condition that presents in newborns with extreme elevations of lactic acid and is caused by a variety of biochemical disorders, resulting in impaired mitochondrial activity.
 Elevated lactate in multiple specimen types such as blood and cerebrospinal fluid (CSF) are typically observed.
 However, additional symptoms are extremely variable, as any high-energy organ or tissue may be impaired, resulting in a need for multisystem screening that may involve biopsies and biochemical analysis.
-CLA can be caused by pathogenic variants in genes encoding enzymes involved in gluconeogenesis, pyruvate oxidation, the Krebs cycle, and mitochondrial function.
+CLA can be caused by disease-causing variants in genes encoding enzymes involved in gluconeogenesis, pyruvate oxidation, the Krebs cycle, and mitochondrial function.

 A comprehensive gene panel with mitochondrial genome analysis is an essential tool to establish a diagnosis for patients with congenital lactic acidosis.
 As biomarker testing and multisystem organ assessments are not specific and can yield complex results, genetic testing is required to distinguish among the spectrum of conditions that can cause CLA.
 This panel analyzes a combination of nuclear genes for single-gene biochemical disorders known to cause CLA, as well as analysis of the mitochondrial genome.